RWGG Local Rules/Penalty Areas

 DROP ZONES FOR RED PENALTY AREAS:

-Drop zones, if marked, may be used in lieu of normal USGA standard relief options for Red Penalty areas on Holes 14, 16
+Drop zones may be used in lieu of normal USGA standard relief options for Red Penalty areas on Hole 14.

-Drop zones must be marked by a white circle:
+Drop zones may be marked by a white circle:

 Hole 14, across the creek and bridge, on the slope before the fairway, and a 2nd zone near and behind the bunker